Bautzen is a historic city in eastern Germany, located on a granite outcrop around 50km to the east of Dresden.

 Bautzen Hotels & Travel

-The Ortenburg heights above the river had been used as a strategic defensive position in earlier times and, during the eastern expansion of the Germanic states, Ortenburg castle was built as a border outpost by the Margraves of Meißen.
+The Ortenburg heights above the river Spree had been used as a strategic defensive position in earlier times and, during the eastern expansion of the Germanic states, Ortenburg castle was built as a border outpost by the Margraves of Meißen.

-The town is first mentioned at the start of the 11th century and over the next couple of centuries it experienced an influx of German settlers.
+The town is first mentioned at the start of the 11th century and over the next couple of centuries it experienced an influx of German migrants.
 By the start of the 13th century it was big enough to be granted its town charter.

 As a border town in a strategic positions, Bautzen changed hands frequently in the early centuries of the Middle Ages, moving from the Holy Roman Empire to Czech control and into Polish hands before ending up in the Electorate of Saxony.